IIITLucknowSWEngg/CSITTeam016/URD.md

 ### 1.1 Purpose and Scope

-This URD outlines the comprehensive requirements for Hashcode, a next-generation competitive programming platform.
-The document serves as the foundation for system design, development, and validation, ensuring alignment between stakeholder needs and platform capabilities.
+The purpose of this document is to articulate the requirements for Hashcode with clarity and precision.
+It serves as the baseline for development, testing, and deployment while addressing the needs of stakeholders.

 **Key Objectives:**
-- Create a reliable platform for hosting real-time programming contests
+- Develop a highly reliable platform for live contests.
-- Provide a comprehensive learning environment for algorithmic problem-solving
+- Provide a comprehensive learning hub for algorithmic problem-solving
 - Foster a collaborative community of programmers
-- Enable organizations to conduct technical assessments efficiently
+- Enable organisations to conduct technical assessments efficiently

+**Scope**
+- Individual problem-solving with analytics and progress tracking.
+- Diverse contest formats with real-time scoring.
+- Organisational needs, such as candidate evaluation and bulk testing.
+- Educational tools for instructors and learners.

 ### 1.2 Market Context